 What temperature will it be?

-Things really get interesting from April to November - when average temperatures of over 15 degrees mean that it’s safe to wander around in shorts and t-shirt in the sunshine - and the tourist flock here when the temperatures hit above 20 degrees from June to September.
+Things really get interesting from April to November - when average temperatures of over 15 degrees mean that it’s safe to wander around in shorts and t-shirts - and the tourists start to flock here when the temperatures hit above 20 degrees from June to September.

 Thankfully, whilst the mercury rises in July and August (and at mid-day, it can easily reach the low thirties), the temperatures in Skiathos never tend to get overbearingly hot – which is good news for people who like to sunbathe, as you won’t need to take time out during the day in seek of shade (though obviously, be careful, as it’s still very possible to get sunburnt).